-Professor Martin Pera is the Program Leader of Stem Cells Australia.
+Professor Martin Pera holds the Chair of Stem Cell Sciences at: - The University of Melbourne, Florey Neuroscience and Mental Health Institute and the Walter and Eliza Hall Institute of Medical Research.
+He is also the Program Leader of Stem Cells Australia, an ARC Special Research Initiative .
 He has over 25 years experience in human pluripotent stem cell research and has authored over 100 peer reviewed publications.
 Pera was among a small number of researchers who pioneered the isolation and characterisation of pluripotent stem cells from human germ cell tumours of the testis, work that provided an important framework for the development of human embryonic stem cells.

 His laboratory at Monash University was the second in the world to isolate embryonic stem cells from the human blastocyst, and the first to describe their differentiation into somatic cells in vitro.
 He has made major contributions to the understanding of human embryonic stem cell biology and has helped many trainees and collaborators to establish themselves in this area of research.
 He has provided extensive advice to state, national and international regulatory authorities on the scientific background to human embryonic stem cell research, and is a member of the Steering Group of the International Stem Cell Initiative.
 Most recently, Professor Martin Pera was Head of the Eli and Edythe Broad Centre for Regenerative Medicine and Stem Cell Research at the University of Southern California.